alttch/eva3/doc/sfa/sfa_framework.rst

 The next variable is updated by heartbeat and contains API **test** call results.
-This variable may be used by the application to check whether the framework has established the connection to the server - if not, the variable is *null*.
+This variable may be used by the application to check whether the framework has established connection to the server - if not, the variable is *null*.

 .. code-block:: javascript